Babbling Milestones: Step-By-Step Guide

 Stages of Babbling Development

-Listen for delightful cooing sounds as your baby begins to explore pitch and volume between two to three months.
+Listen for soft coos and playful sounds as your baby begins to test voice, rhythm, and volume.

 Encouraging Early Vocalization